ulikunitz/xz/README.md

 This Go package is currently under development.
 You cannot use it even at your own risk.

-The classic LZMA decoder appears to work now for the example files.
+The classic LZMA decoder works now for the example files.

 ## TODO